 Taught by Mtech and offered through Coursera, Developing Innovative Ideas for New Companies is the #1 entrepreneurship course on Coursera, according to CourseTalk, with more than 500,000 students worldwide enrolled since 2013.
 This course assists aspiring entrepreneurs in developing great ideas into great companies.

 DC Innovation Corps (DC I-Corps), is a National Science Foundation-backed program aimed at translating the region's vibrant research community into successful startups and licensed technologies.
 DC I-Corps guides entrepreneurial teams through the Silicon Valley-tested Lean Startup Model, which emphasizes developing a Minimal Viable Product, gathering extensive feedback from potential customers (a minimum of 75), pivoting and iterating.
 Teams seek a product-market fit for their innovation while developing a repeatable and scalable business model.
 DC I-Corps is a joint effort of the University of Maryland, the George Washington University, Virginia Tech, and Johns Hopkins University.
 The program was later expanded to include the DC I-Corps Accelerator, which offeres continued support to teams completing the initial program.

 The goal of Mtech Baltimore was to direct, coordinate and encourage connections between the University of Maryland and the University of Maryland, Baltimore in the biomedical arena, particularly engaging engineering, medicine, pharmacy, law, business and other colleges within both universities.
 The program also aimed to provide direction and support for Mtech’s activities into Baltimore, using Mtech’s capabilities to create an innovation ecosystem that helped entrepreneurs turn novel ideas into sustainable businesses.

-The 30-credit, 15-month Master of Technology Entrepreneurship, available online to current and aspiring entrepreneurs worldwide, features the university's most advanced and comprehensive entrepreneurship curriculum to date, taking students from concept development and prototyping to business model generation and customer validation, as well as legal aspects of entrepreneurship, financial and innovation management, and effective growth strategies.
+The 30-credit, 15-month Master of Professional Studies in Technology Entrepreneurship and Corporate Innovation, available online to current and aspiring entrepreneurs worldwide, features the university's most advanced and comprehensive entrepreneurship curriculum to date, taking students from concept development and prototyping to business model generation and customer validation, as well as legal aspects of entrepreneurship, financial and innovation management, and effective growth strategies.

 The Rapid Prototyping Center is home to three higher-end machines, electronics prototyping equipment, several high-powered desktop workstations for CAD, and high-accuracy measurement equipment.
 Students, faculty, and staff are encouraged to come visit this space and discuss project ideas or existing projects with lab managers.
 The Rapid Prototyping Lab is Terrapin Works' main hub of collaboration.